lauritsaabye/copyrightagent-test/color-util-docs.md

 This command converts a list of colors into their HEX and/or RGB representations.
 You can specify whether you want the **HEX** representation using `-h` or `--hex` and/or the **RGB** representation using `-r` or `--rgb`. _You can even get both representations at once!_
-If no flags are provided, the convert command will simply return the inputted colors.
+If no flags are provided, the convert command will fail.

 The convert command requires you to specify the computational method of the color conversion using one of the following subcommands.